About This Newsletter

-Reading old books rescues us from “chronological snobbery” or “the uncritical acceptance of the intellectual climate of our own age and the assumption that whatever has gone out of date is on that count discredited.”
-Chesterton had railed against this same tendency, calling it “historical provincialism.”
-Reading old classics can do more than save us from error, however.
-When we read “time-tested” books we become increasingly intimate with the great theological consensus shared by all faithful christians through the ages.
-Lewis calls this theological consensus, “Mere Christianity,” and he describes it as follows:
+Lewis continues, explaining that when we read “time-tested” books we become increasingly intimate with the great theological consensus shared by all faithful christians through the ages.
+Lewis calls this theological consensus, “Mere Christianity” and describes it as follows:

 Measured against the ages "mere Christianity" turns out to be no insipid interdenominational transparency, but something positive, self-consistent, and inexhaustible.
 I know it, indeed, to my cost.
 In the days when I still hated Christianity, I learned to recognise, like some all too familiar smell, that almost unvarying something which met me, now in Puritan Bunyan, now in Anglican Hooker, now in Thomist Dante….